-Many of our visitors will probably tell you that one of the most famous places in Jamaica is the The Dunn's River Falls [one of our most adored attraction], but that may not be entirely accurate.
+Many of our visitors will probably tell you that one of the most famous places in Jamaica is the The Dunn's River Falls [one of our most adored attraction], and they might be accurate but only to some extent.

 Taking both history and popular reviews & sentiments into consideration, I have mandated myself to research and present you with these my Top 5 most famous places in Jamaica!

 Of course, these are in addition to the same world famous Dunn's River Falls.

 - The Doctor's Cave Beach

 The Doctor's Cave Beach has been one of the most famous beach in Jamaica for nearly a century.

 is noted for its crystal clear turquoise waters and near white sand.

 Its sheltered location provides calm waters encouraging even the most

 diffident swimmers to practice safely.

 So what's the big deal with it?...you want to ask right?It